-This advertisement on a TV in the front window of a store features a still image of two women in red lace lingerie.
-One of the women is standing behind the other, and she is wearing a blindfold which features the words "Tease me.
-Fuck me."
+This advertisement on a TV in the front window of a store features a still image of two women in pink strappy lingerie.
+One of the women is pictured from behind with most of her buttocks and gluteal cleft visible through the lingerie.